-The Great Ponds Coalition was formed in May 2011 to oppose H. 804, a measure in the Massachusetts legislature that would transfer private land to the public, reversing centuries of settled property law and potentially costing the state and local communities millions of dollars.
+On May 12, 2015, the Committee on Environment, Natural Resources and Agriculture held a hearing on H.753, a bill that would transfer private land to the Commonwealth, reversing centuries of settled property right law and costing the state and local communities untold millions of dollars.

 The bill would transfer private barrier beach property that due to storms or erosion has shifted onto the bottom of the Great Ponds (any pond or lake of more than 10 acres) to public ownership.